mongodb/docs-realm/videos/scripts/backend.rst

 Backend for the Task Tracker app.
 This video follows the steps in the tutorial, so you can follow along as I walk through it.

-There are 5 steps in this tutorial: we'll start by creating a free Atlas account, set up a free Atlas cluster to hold our data, install and then configure the Realm command line tools, and finally upload a pre-configured backend Realm app.
+There are five steps in this tutorial: we'll start by creating a free Atlas account, set up a free Atlas cluster to hold our data, install and then configure the Realm command line tools, and finally upload a pre-configured backend Realm app.